typeclasses/unfork/readme.md

     status (`Nothing` while the action is in flight, and `Just` thereafter), and `await` to block until the action completes.

+In both cases, an action is either pending or successful.
+There is no representation of a “threw an exception” action result.
+This is because of the “if anything fails, then the entire system fails immediately” property discussed in the previous section.
+If an action throws an exception, your continuation won't live long enough to witness it anyway because it will be immediately killed.

 ## Synchrony